icoco/BunkerM/docs/faq.md

 ### Does BunkerM support TLS/SSL?

-Yes, BunkerM includes built-in TLS/SSL support with a self-signed certificate.
-You can also configure it to use your own certificates.
+Yes, BunkerM can be configured to use TLS/SSL for secure communications.
+The default configuration uses HTTP for simplicity, but you can configure it to use your own certificates for HTTPS.

 ### Can I use BunkerM with existing MQTT clients?